 “I had a lot of offers, but Dortmund’s was the one that had me convinced,” Hakimi said.
 “The team likes to play very attractive football and they try to make young players better.
 I had Carvajal in front of me at Real, but he told me to make the most of the opportunity: go there, play and enjoy it.”

 “He’s playing so well,” said Dortmund head coach Lucien Favre.
 “He’s great going forward and he does a good job at the back.
 He played at left-back for Morocco, but prefers to play at right-back.
 He has so much potential.”

 So much so in fact that his performances have earned him the right-back berth ahead of the established Dortmund legend, Polish defender, Lukasz Piszcek.

 In addition to his club football he has already represented Morocco 19 times as a full international making his debut when aged just 16.

 These are truly heady days at Espanyol who find themselves after eight La Liga games in fifth place, separated from a fourth-placed Real Madrid by virtue of just one goal fewer scored.

-An ever-present in the starting line up this season central midfielder Marc Roca, a product of the Espanyol academy that he joined as an 11-year-old back in 2008.
+A regularin the starting line up this season, central midfielder Marc Roca is a product of the Espanyol academy that he joined as an 11-year-old back in 2008.

 New Espanyol coach, Joan Francesc Ferrer ‘Rubi’, has placed his faith in Roca in the vital pivot role linking defence and midfield and the young Catalan has rewarded him by taking to the role like a duck to water.